-At least at this point in time, it is hardly conceivable that hybrid games will become a standard in the industry.
-Too few titles make the leap to market readiness, the reservations among gamers and publishers seem to be too great.
-There are definitely board games that rely on electronic components - including app support.
-However, this does not replace the classic basis.
-“In board games, apps are primarily used to extend the fun or to present stories,” says Hermann Hutter in the context of the Press conference for SPIEL'19.
+It is hardly conceivable that hybrid games will become a standard in the industry, at least at this point in time.
+Too few titles make the leap to market maturity, and the reservations among players and publishers seem to be too great.
+There are definitely board games that rely on electronic components, including app support.
+However, the classic basis does not replace this.
+"In board games, apps are primarily used to extend the fun or to present stories," says Hermann Hutter at the Press conference for SPIEL'19.

-In fact, the number of hybrid games is small, although even a few large publishers have jumped on the bandwagon: Asmodee tries again and again to combine board games and software, most recently with the miniature game “Lord of the Rings - Journey through Middle-earth”.
-After all: In the licensed game, the electronic part took up a large part of the game concept - the miniatures board game in the published form could not be played without software.
-The idea caught on - not everyone, but good enough to release at least a first mini-expansion.
+In fact, the number of hybrid games is small, although even some big publishers have jumped on the bandwagon: Asmodee keeps trying to combine board games and software, most recently with the miniatures game "Lord of the Rings - Journeys in Middle-earth".
+After all: In the licensed game, the electronic part took up a large part of the game concept - the miniature board game in its published form could not be played without software.
+The idea caught on - not with everyone, but well enough to at least release a first mini-expansion.

 Some crowdfunding campaigns for hybrid games are currently running on the Kickstarter platform, even successfully.
 The hybrid games niche is constantly being served.
 And because there are definitely fans, publishers who specialize in hybrid concepts can survive on the market.
 However, there are no signs of major changes.
 It seems as if board games with app support are a deliberate, harsh contrast to the rapid pace of technological development.

 Proven on the hybrid board game market: Rudy Games